 The second and third were both located in Texas.
 As part of its admittance into the United States, Texas could agree to split itself into as many as four states.
 In 1870, southeastern Texas, from the San Antonio River onward, was proposed as Jefferson, with other region-states to follow.
 The idea was never taken very seriously.
 Later, in 1915, Jefferson plans re-emerged, but in western Texas instead.
 Only six state senators approved of the idea, and it, too, failed.

 The fourth, a mix of counties from northern California and southern Oregon, was proposed in 1941.
 Supporters in the area marched with guns, passing out flyers proclaiming secession.
 Their movement was overshadowed by the attacks on Pearl Harbor and mostly faded away.
 Some, however, still propose an expanded Jefferson even today.

-As one of the only non-island U.S. states with two distinct landmasses, it makes sense that citizens of the Upper Peninsula of Michigan (frequently referred to as “yoopers”) would consider splitting off from the "glove" "mitten" part of the state.
+As one of the few non-island U.S. states with two distinct landmasses, it makes sense that citizens of the Upper Peninsula of Michigan (frequently referred to as “Yoopers”) would consider splitting off from the "mitten" part of the state.

 It has been proposed on a number of occasions, usually with the proposed state being called “Superior” (for Lake Superior), though other names such as Sylvania (preferred by Thomas Jefferson) and Ontonagon have also been mentioned.

-In fact, the idea has been brought forth as recently as this year.
-In April, murmurs of upper peninsula secession bubbled up once again after debates over Michigan tax laws.
+In fact, the idea has been brought forth in recent years, when murmurs of upper peninsula secession bubbled up once again after debates over Michigan tax laws.